textlint/textlint/README.md

 textlint support Markdown and plain text by default.

 Install **Processor Plugin** and add new file format support.

-If you want to use textlint for HTML, use [textlint-plugin-html](https://github.com/textlint/textlint-plugin-html "textlint-plugin-html") as plugin.
+For example, If you want to lint HTML, use [textlint-plugin-html](https://github.com/textlint/textlint-plugin-html "textlint-plugin-html") as plugin.

     npm install textlint-plugin-html

-and Add "html" to `.textlintrc`
+Add `"html"` to `.textlintrc`

 ```
 {